cyber-defence-campus/RemoteIDReceiver/Receiver/README.md

 sudo python3 ./backend/dronesniffer/main.py -p 80
 ```
 The web interface will be available at `http://localhost:80` (or your specified port).
+Documentation of the api will be available at `http://localhost:80/docs` (or your specified port).

 *Note: Sudo privileges are required for WiFi monitor mode access.*